Why Couples Are Growing Apart After Marriage?

 You may still care deeply, yet feel fundamentally unseen.

-This is the landscape behind Feeling Lonely While Married.
-It is one of the hardest forms of loneliness because the person you most want closeness from is right there—and yet emotionally far.
+This is the landscape of feeling alone beside the person you still love.
+It is one of the hardest forms of loneliness because the person you most want closeness from is right there, and yet emotionally far.

 A busy season and a drifted marriage can look similar at first.
 The difference is in what keeps happening underneath.